 Instructions

 - Preheat the oven to 325F.
-Grease baking pans with a butter wrapper or cooking spray.
+Grease the baking pans with a butter wrapper or cooking spray.

-- In a medium bowl, combine milk and apple cider vinegar and set aside.
+- In a medium bowl, combine the milk and apple cider vinegar and set aside.

-- Meanwhile in a large bowl, combine all the dry ingredients: flour, baking powder, pumpkin pie spice, salt and baking soda.
+- Meanwhile, in a large mixing bowl, combine all the dry ingredients: flour, baking powder, pumpkin pie spice, salt, and baking soda.
 Whisk together well and set aside.

-- Pipe or scoop batter into your pan and bake for 13 minutes if you’re making donut holes, 15 minutes if you’re making donuts.
+- Pipe or scoop the batter into your donut pan.
+Bake for 13 minutes for donut holes, or 15 minutes for standard-sized donuts.

-- Remove the pan from the oven and allow to cool for a few minutes before removing the donuts to a cooling rack.
-Allow the donuts to mostly cool before icing.
+- Remove the pan from the oven and allow the pumpkin donuts to cool for a few minutes before removing them to a wire rack to cool completely before icing.

 Have you ever made any donuts that can be baked and rolled out and cut?
 If so, what tweaks would be made to this recipe so it could be rolled out?
 Thanks.